juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 ### Adding extra files into mount pod {#mount-pod-extra-files}

-Some object storage providers (like Google Cloud Storage) requires extra credential files for authentication, this means you'll have to store these files in another Kubernetes Secret, and reference it in `juicefs-secret, so that CSI Driver know how to mount these files into the mount pod, and use it for authentication during mount.
+Some object storage providers (like Google Cloud Storage) requires extra credential files for authentication, this means you'll have to create a new Secret to store these files (different from the previously created Secret for JuiceFS), and reference it in `juicefs-secret`, so that CSI Driver know how to mount these files into the mount pod, and use it for authentication during mount.
 Here we'll use Google Cloud Storage as example, but the process is the same for any scenarios that needs to add extra files into the mount pod.

 To obtain the [service account key file](https://cloud.google.com/docs/authentication/production#create_service_account), you need to first learn about [authentication](https://cloud.google.com/docs/authentication) and [authorization](https://cloud.google.com/iam/docs/overview).
 Assuming you already have the key file `application_default_credentials.json`, create the corresponding Kubernetes Secret: